an-tet/store-frontend/README.md

 For help to install the environment in local with Flutter, use the [online documentation](https://docs.flutter.dev/get-started/install) and select your operating system.

-or use the following resource in video to instal the Flutter SDK and execute the application
+Use the following resource in video to install the Flutter SDK and execute the application

 - [List of install process in multiple operating systems](https://www.youtube.com/watch?v=W9clR_Wg3ho&list=PLCKuOXG0bPi3xBRYOmcfoqrchgRJOafo9)